 Two neck drains are placed but removed the next day.
 Their function is to withdraw fluid, which in turn decreases swelling & bruising.
 Nursing staff will instruct your care-taker on how to take care of your drains, so relax and tolerate a “necessary evil”.

 After a facelift, your skin may be dry, swollen, lumpy, and discolored for 10-14 days.

 How does your technique for male facelifts differ?

 There are many high profile male personalities who are ridiculed because of their extreme facelifts, which make them indistinguishable from their “older selves”.
 Male facelifts are technically more difficult because 1.
 Their tissues are thicker, hence the risk of hematoma or bleeding is higher; and 2.
 Concealing the scars is often more challenging because of shorter hairstyles.
-From the aesthetic perspective, ancillary techniques like fat grafting, brow lifting, and laser resurfacing are not usually added to the mix, in order to keep a “rugged” but energetic rejuvenation.
+From the aesthetic perspective, ancillary techniques like fat grafting, brow lifting, and micro-needling may be available options, but are dependent upon the patients goals for maintaining a “rugged” but energetic rejuvenation.

 Can I have a short scar facelift?

 In theory, yes, if no significant neck lift is required.
 The short scar facelift omits the scar behind the ear (postauricular scar); however this limited approach doesn’t always afford the best access.
 So if you are motivated to pursue comprehensive facial rejuvenation, don’t obsess about scar length.

 Does a facelift always include a neck lift?